geerlingguy/internet-pi/README.md

   1. [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
 The easiest way (especially on Pi or a Debian system) is via Pip:
      1. (If on Pi/Debian): `sudo apt-get install -y python3-pip`
      2. (Everywhere): `pip3 install ansible`
+     3. If you get an error like "externally-managed-environment", follow [this guide to fix it](https://www.jeffgeerling.com/blog/2023/how-solve-error-externally-managed-environment-when-installing-pip3), then run `pip3 install ansible` again.
+     4. Make sure Ansible is in your PATH: `export PATH=$PATH:~/.local/bin` (and consider [adding it permanently](https://askubuntu.com/a/1113838)).
   2. Clone this repository: `git clone https://github.com/geerlingguy/internet-pi.git`, then enter the repository directory: `cd internet-pi`.
   3. Install requirements: `ansible-galaxy collection install -r requirements.yml` (if you see `ansible-galaxy: command not found`, restart your SSH session or reboot the Pi and try again)
   4. Make copies of the following files and customize them to your liking: